chettrick/stm32cubef4/Projects/STM32469I_EVAL/Applications/USB_Device/DualCore_Standalone/readme.txt

   - This application runs on STM32F469xx and STM32F479xx devices.

-  - This application has been tested with STMicroelectronics STM32469I-EVAL RevB evaluation boards and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM32469I-EVAL RevC evaluation boards and can be easily tailored to any other supported device and development board.

-  - STM32469I-EVAL RevB Set-up
+  - STM32469I-EVAL RevC Set-up
     - Connect the STM32469I-EVAL board to the PC through two 'USB micro A-Male to A-Male' cables to the connectors:
       - CN8 : to use USB High Speed (HS)